gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideCodingBasicsJsInterop.md

 ## Exporting a Java type to JavaScript

 JsInterop can be used to expose a Java type to be used externally from a JavaScript script (aka a non-native type).
 This can be achieved by annotating the type with `@JsType`.
 This annotation exposes all the public non-static fields and methods, and tells the GWT compiler that the type is to be exported to a JavaScript type.
-Annotating a class with `@JsType` is equivalent to annotating all its public non-static methods with `@JsMethod`, its constructor with `@JsConstructor` (only one `@JsConstructor` is allowed to exist, more details can be found [in the javadoc](http://www.gwtproject.org/javadoc/latest/jsinterop/annotations/JsConstructor.html)), and all its public non-static fields with `@JsProperty`, so no need to add them explicity.
+Annotating a class with `@JsType` is equivalent to annotating all its public non-static methods with `@JsMethod`, its constructor with `@JsConstructor` (only one `@JsConstructor` is allowed to exist, more details can be found [in the javadoc](http://www.gwtproject.org/javadoc/latest/jsinterop/annotations/JsConstructor.html)), and all its public non-static fields with `@JsProperty`, so no need to add them explicitly.

 Additionally, `@JsType` can be fine-tuned using the following properties: